The Christmas Controversy: December 25th?

 Those who dogmatically subscribe to the Christmas controversy may view me as a shallow compromising Christian for my participation, but they would be mistaken.
 While the Bible does not record the exact birthdate of Jesus, it does record the prophetic messages of a virgin being with a child; Mary’s miraculous visitation and how she was impregnated by the Holy Spirit; the location and birth of Jesus and the three wise men or kings bearing gifts; the shepherds’ visitation by the angel of the Lord and a heavenly host of angels announcing that a Savior is born in Bethlehem and the clear message that this baby born to a virgin girl in a stable is the one and only Savior of all mankind.
 You see, this Jesus was more than a teacher of truth, a miracle worker, and more than a martyr.
 This Jesus, who was wrapped in strips of cloth and laid in that manger nearly 2000 years ago is God in the flesh.
 The greatest gift ever given was the day we beheld Emanuel lying in a manger.
 If Jesus had not been born as God in the flesh, there would be no calvary, resurrection, redemption, and gift of eternal life.
 December 25th reminds us of the incarnation of Emanuel who was born to save us from our sins.

 Every Christmas we have people who make it their mission to tell us Christmas is rooted in paganism and Jesus was born in the summer or fall, and not December 25th.
-They often mention all the secular customs we mentioned above as a validation of their belief.
+They often mention all the secular customs we discussed above to validate their belief.
 However, I would much rather celebrate and point people to the true meaning of Christmas.
 The miraculous and fascinating story of a virgin teen giving birth to the Son of God should be celebrated.
 It is an annual reminder that the man Jesus who died on the cross for our sins was the one and only Son of God!

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 (John 3:16)